UniversalScientificTechnologies/THUNDERMILL01/portfolio.md

 ## Version for airborne measurement on board UAV

-In case of arborne measurement by UAV the sensor should be a part of the TF-ATMON system.
+In case of arborne measurement by UAV the sensor should be a part of TF-ATMON system.

 ![THUNDERMILL01A diagram - part of TF-ATMON system](doc/img/TF-ATMON-THUNDERMILL.svg)